kthcloud/console/README.md

 We are thrilled you are considering contributing to the kthcloud project!
 We welcome contributions from everyone, and we are here to help you if you need it.

 You can find our current issues in the [Issues](https://github.com/kthcloud/landing-frontend/issues) tab.
-If you have any questions, feel free to ask them in the issue thread.
+If you have any questions, feel free to discuss in the issue thread.

 The `beta` branch is the main development branch, so all pull requests should be created against `beta`.